degallant/javareflection/README.md

 Your goal is to make the test case pass by only changing the implementation of `ObjectParser` class.

 Checkout ``src/test/java/dev/degallant/print/PrintLegacyObjectsTests.java`` class for more details.

+# Solution

+In case you got stuck or are being lazy, checkout the solution in the ``solution`` branch.